Cooper-Pair Condensates with Non-Classical Long-Range Order on Quantum Devices

+which foreshadows the potential emergence of a significant advantage of quantum computers over classical computers for certain classes of problems---a phenomenon known as quantum advantage \cite{arute_2019,elfving_2020,Wu_2021}.
+Here, we prepare and measure Cooper-like pairs of qubit particles on a transmon-qubit quantum computer.
+As the distinction between bosonic and fermionic statistics is lost as a result of a Jordan-Wigner mapping, condensations of Cooper-like qubit pairs can be interpreted as fermion-pair condensations, which can represent superconducting (or superfluid) states.

-Pairs of qubits, representing fermions through a Jordan-Wigner mapping, are entangled into Cooper-like bosonic pairs (see Fig. \ref{fig:PairedFig}) to form superconducting-like states---extreme antisymmetrized geminal power (AGP) wave functions~\cite{Penrose_BEC, Y1962, S1965, Shiva,C1963, C1964,Coleman_1965, sager_2019, Aly_2015,blatt_1964,bloch_1965,khamoshi_2021}.
-As originally shown by Yang~\cite{Y1962,coleman_1989} and Coleman~\cite{C1963,Coleman_1965}, such states are extreme in the set of two-electron reduced density matrices (2-RDM), exhibiting the largest possible eigenvalue of the 2-RDM on the order of the number $N$ of electrons $O(N)$ that represents the maximum possible number of Cooper pairs in a common two-electron (geminal) eigenfunction of the 2-RDM.
-We use tomography on the quantum computer to measure the $r {\rm x} r$ subblock of the 2-RDM \cite{Coleman_1965,Kade_2017,Poelmans_2015} containing the large eigenvalue.
-Diagonalization of this subblock on a classical computer produces the large eigenvalue and confirms the preparation of the extreme states with maximal non-classical (off-diagonal) long-range order \cite{Y1962,coleman_1989}.
+In this study, qubit particles---which are hard-core bosons--- are entangled into Cooper-like bosonic pairs (see Fig. \ref{fig:PairedFig}) to form superconducting-like states---extreme antisymmetrized geminal power (AGP) wave functions~\cite{Penrose_BEC, Y1962, S1965, Shiva,C1963, C1964,Coleman_1965, sager_2019, Aly_2015,blatt_1964,bloch_1965,khamoshi_2021}.
+As originally shown by Yang~\cite{Y1962} and Coleman~\cite{C1963,Coleman_1965,coleman_1989}, such states are extreme in the set of two-electron reduced density matrices (2-RDM), exhibiting the largest possible eigenvalue of the 2-RDM on the order of the number $N$ of electrons $O(N)$ that represents the maximum possible number of Cooper pairs in a common two-electron (geminal) eigenfunction of the 2-RDM.
+We use tomography on the quantum computer to measure a subblock of the 2-RDM \cite{Coleman_1965,Kade_2017,Poelmans_2015} (see Eq. (\ref{eq:d2})) containing the large eigenvalue.
+Diagonalization of this subblock on a classical computer produces the large eigenvalue and confirms the preparation of the extreme states with maximal non-classical (off-diagonal) long-range order (ODLRO) \cite{Y1962,coleman_1989}.
 Even though the extreme AGP functions are expressible as projections of product wave functions \cite{C1963,Coleman_1965}, they have contributions from an exponentially scaling number of orbital-product configurations (see Fig. \ref{fig:Configurations}).
-Moreover, the measurement of the large eigenvalue of the 2-RDM is applicable to confirming non-classical long-range order in a much richer set of quantum states that cannot be expressed as product states, and, hence, the extreme AGP wave functions in this work can potentially be modified to generate more complicated, non-product superconducting (superfluid) states for the exploration of more realistic superconducting (superfluid) materials as well as quantum advantage.
+Moreover, the measurement of the large eigenvalue of the 2-RDM is applicable to confirming non-classical long-range order in a much richer set of quantum states.
+Because a necessary criterion for the modeling of superconductors (superfluids) on the quantum computer is the ability to capture the ODLRO, its demonstration provides a first step towards modeling more-complex superconducting (superfluid) materials.